16-Bit-Dog/olcPixelGameEngine-DX11-Fork/README.md

 </p>

-**Fork is now obsolete - seperate repos for me to beable to make issues**
+**Fork is now obsolete - seperate repos for me to beable to make issues** https://github.com/16-Bit-Dog/olcPixelGameEngine-DX11 <-- technically forked, but not because I want more github features

 # olcPixelGameEngine
 a NOT official distribution of olcPixelGameEngine, a tool used in javidx9's YouTube videos and projects.